 The Clay Center at VSB sponsors/co-sponsors over 100 professional development programs each academic year.
 Students have the opportunity to participate in a wide variety of events, ranging from skill building workshops, career information sessions, employer networking events, to corporate site visits.
-Examples of program offerings include Career Choices Week, Practice with the Pros, Fashion Marketing Day in NYC, Ad Agency Tour in NYC, Interviewing on Wall Street Panel Presentation, NY Finance TREK, and Careers in Corporate Finance and Corporate Accounting Panel Presentation, to name a few.
+Examples of program offerings include Practice with the Pros, Fashion Marketing Day, Ad Agency Tour in NYC, Interviewing on Wall Street Panel Presentation, NY Finance TREK, and Careers in Corporate Finance and Corporate Accounting Panel Presentation, to name a few.

 Professional development is also incorporated in the curriculum through our unique Backpack-to-Briefcase program starting in freshman year.
-The program combines class sessions and out of class activities that focusing on career exploration, job search skills and development of soft skills.
+The program combines class sessions and out of class activities that focus on career exploration, job search skills and development of soft skills.
 In freshman year, Backpack-to-Briefcase is embedded in the freshman Business Dynamics course; during sophomore and junior year, students enroll in a one-credit course each year.

-INTERNSHIP AND COOP
+INTERNSHIP AND CoOp

 Experiential education is an integral part of the VSB curriculum.
-VSB encourages every undergraduate student to participate and complete at least one business internship or CoOp experience as a means of gaining "real world" experience and applying knowledge gained in the classroom.
-Participation in a part-time or full-time internships and CoOp experience provides students with valuable opportunities to:
+VSB encourages every undergraduate student to participate inat least one business internship or CoOp as a means of gaining "real world" experience.
+Participation in part-time or full-time internships and CoOps provides students with valuable opportunities to: